jehy/gotogram/README.md

 **Standalone Apps:**

-* https://github.com/Tiagura/gotigram - almost same as this one (gotogram), I didn't manage to google it until I wrote my own :)
+* https://github.com/Tiagura/gotigram - almost same as this one (gotogram), I didn't manage to google it until I wrote my own :) Even the title is simular.
+It's written in go, so it consumes less resources.
+Also it's more powerful, but more complex and may be less easy to set up.